-Care recipient (cr) needs to know what items to keep in an emergency kit in his car
+Care recipient (cr) needs to know what tools and supplies would be helpful to have on hand in case of an emergency

 Materials: n/a